Home Compare AWK vs PNW

 American Water Works Company vs Pinnacle West Capital: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with American Water Works Company carrying a narrow edge on profitability.
-Pinnacle West Capital still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+American Water Works Company leads structurally, with profitability as the clearest single gap between the two profiles.
+Pinnacle West Capital still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Pinnacle West Capital, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with American Water Works Company, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.